Anyline/mobile-ocr-documentation-anyline/source/index.md

 ## Energy

 The Anyline Energy-Module is capable of scanning analog electric- and gas-meter-readings.
-It is also possible to scan bar- and QR-codes (usefull for identifying meters).
+It is also possible to scan bar- and QR-codes (useful for identifying meters).

 For each successful scan, you will receive four result-attributes: